YZBruh/pbt/README.md

 #### Presented arguments (options)

 ```
+Usage:
-Usage:  pmt [OPTIONS] backup PARTITION [OUTPUT] [OPTIONS]...
+   pmt backup PARTITION [OUTPUT] [OPTIONS]...
-  or:   pmt [OPTIONS] flash FILE PARTITION [OPTIONS]...
+   pmt flash FILE PARTITION [OPTIONS]...
-  or:   pmt [OPTIONS] format FILE_SYSTEM[ext/2/3/4] PARTITION [OPTIONS]...
+   pmt format FILE_SYSTEM[ext/2/3/4] PARTITION [OPTIONS]...

 Options:
-   -l, --logical     It is meant to determine whether the target partition is logical.
+   -l | --logical     it is meant to determine whether the target partition is logical
-   -c, --context     It is meant to specify a custom /dev context.
-Only classic partitions (default: /dev/block/by-name).
+   -c | --context     it is meant to specify a custom /dev context.
+Only classic partitions (default: /dev/block/by-name)
-   -p, --list        List partitions.
+   -p | --list        list partitions
-   -s, --silent      Information and warning messages are silenced in normal work.
+   -s | --silent      information and warning messages are silenced in normal work.
-   -f, --force       Force mode.
-Some things are ignored.
+   -f | --force       force mode.
+Error messages are silenced and some things are ignored.
-   -S, --set-lang    Set current language.
-   -v, --version     See version.
+   -v | --version     see version
-       --help        See this help message.
+        --help        see help message
-   -L, --license     See license.
+   -L | --license     see license

 Examples:
    pmt backup boot_a -c /dev/block/platform/bootdevice/by-name